tmorawiec/ihome-react/README.md

-Client app for ihome.
+# Client app for ihome.
 1. yarn
 2. yarn start

-boilerplate used for the projec
+boilerplate used for the project: react-jwt-authentication-example http://jasonwatmore.com/post/2019/04/06/react-jwt-authentication-tutorial-example
-# react-jwt-authentication-example
-http://jasonwatmore.com/post/2019/04/06/react-jwt-authentication-tutorial-example